 photography by Tony Kearney

+Photography is a passion, I describe myself as an amateur photographer.
 The word amateur has Latin origins, amare, for the love of.

 "Tony is not only a superb photographer he is also one of the main driving forces in photography in this state.
 So much good has come from his passionate love of the medium."

 Mark Kimber, photo-based artist and Studio Head of Photography, SA School of Art, UniSA, September 2016.